sandhyatharanian/data-512/data-512-a1/README.md

 ## Data Processing:

-For each API, I have collected the data for all available months and then saved the raw results into 5 separate JSON source data files with the following naming convention – “apiname_accesstype_firstmonth-lastmonth.json”.
-The final data is a combination of all 5 .json files which was then saved as “en-wikipedia_traffic_200712-202008.csv” file.
+For each of the 2 API, the data is collected for all available months and the raw results are saved as 5 separate JSON source data files with the naming convention – “apiname_accesstype_firstmonth-lastmonth.json”.
+The final data is a combination of all 5 .json files which is then saved as “en-wikipedia_traffic_200712-202008.csv”.
 Given below is the description of the columns available in the final csv.

 | Column | Value |
 | ------ | ----- |